 Physical & Cognitive Health

 Physical exercise for brain health along with cognitive mental exercise regimens are critical components in aging populations to prevent or potentially delay dementia and related cognitive decline.
-Research in cognitive fitness (CogFit) indicates that physical lifestyle modifications that include neurocognitive training are beneficial for brain resilience.
+Research indicates that healthy lifestyle modifications that include optimizing and prioritizing physical fitness and cognitively stimulating activities are beneficial for brain resilience as we age.
 Our clinical trials and studies can help patients as well as contributing to clinical research and development in the fields of dementia, aging, and memory loss.

 Clinical trials and research are urgent and necessary in the understanding, prevention and treatment of Alzheimer’s disease and other debilitating neurodegenerative brain conditions.